Flexberry/flexberry.github.io/pages/products/flexberry-ember/flexberry-ember-application/ef_generator.en.md

 `...
 You have to be inside an ember-cli project...`

-you need to perform in the project directory Ember ('ember-app') the following command:
+you need to perform in the project directory Ember(directory 'ember-app') the following command:

 ```bash
 ember init